 An explanation of the Koan answer

 This Koan is a copy of Koan 30.
-Only Baso's answer is this the exact opposite of his answer before.
+Only Baso's answer is the exact opposite of what he said before.
 That doesn't matter, because the question is as stupid as before.
 The answer could be the same as before, a slight variation, or something totally different.
 No problem.

 If you meet a fencing-master on the road, you may give him your sword,

 If you meet a poet, you may offer him your poem.

 When you meet others, say only a part of what you intend.

 On the path, if you meet a traveler with a sword you should show.